LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Expert Evaluation for Open Questions

 \subsection{Alternative Annotator Test}

-To rigorously assess whether our GPT‑4o judge can replace human experts, we applied the alt-test \cite{calderon2025alternative} with \(\varepsilon=0\) (i.e.\ no bonus).
-Following their guidelines, we used a leave‑one‑out design with \(m=3\) experts and \(n=50\) items.
+To rigorously assess whether our ensemble LLM judge can replace human experts, we applied the Alt-test \citep{calderon2025alternative} with \(\varepsilon{=}0\) (i.e.\ no bonus or tolerance margin for LLM judges).
+Following their guidelines, we used a leave‑one‑out design with \(m=3\) experts and \(n{=}50\) items.
 We reused the exact same 50‑item random sample and three expert annotators described in \Cref{subsec:iaa}.

-In each of three leave‑one‑out trials, we compared GPT‑4o’s distance to the mean of the other two experts against that expert’s distance, counted “wins” for the LLM versus the human, formed a difference vector \(d_i\in\{-1,+1\}\), and ran a one‑sided t‑test on \(\bar d<\varepsilon\).
-We then corrected the three raw \(p\)-values via Benjamini–Yekutieli (BY) at \(\alpha=0.05\).
+In each of three leave‑one‑out trials, we compared our ensemble LLM judge’s distance to the mean of the other two experts against that expert’s distance, counted “wins” for the LLM versus the human, formed a difference vector \(d_i\in\{-1,+1\}\), and ran a one‑sided t‑test on \(\bar d<\varepsilon\).
+We then corrected the three raw \(p\)-values via Benjamini–Yekutieli (BY) at \(\alpha{=}0.05\).

-Our GPT‑4o judge surpasses the recommended threshold of $\omega \ge 0.5$.
-As Table~\ref{tab:alt_test_eps0} shows, it significantly matches or exceeds two of the three experts (Legal Annotator 1 and 3), yielding a winning rate \(\omega =0.67\). \citet{calderon2025alternative} further allow a replacement bonus \(\varepsilon=0.15\) to reflect the cost savings of LLM annotation; applying this adjustment, GPT-4o even passes all three tests (\(\omega=1.00\)).
-Additional alt-test results using other LLMs are provided in \Cref{app:expert_alt_deepseek}.
+Our ensemble LLM judge surpasses the recommended threshold of $\omega \ge 0.5$.
+As Table~\ref{tab:alt_test_eps0} shows, it significantly exceeds the three experts, yielding a winning rate \(\omega{=}1.00\).
+Additional Alt-test results using other LLMs are provided in \Cref{app:expert_alt_deepseek}.

-Taken together, our expert evaluation establishes that annotators agree substantially among themselves (Pearson $r=0.70$, quadratic weighted $\kappa=0.49$, $MAE = 1.95$) and that the GPT‑4o judge matches ($\omega =0.67$) two of three annotators even under the strictest no-bonus criterion ($\varepsilon=0$).
-These results validate the use of our GPT‑4o judge as a statistically justified replacement for open questions.
+Taken together, our expert evaluation establishes that annotators agree substantially among themselves (Pearson $r{=}0.70$, quadratic weighted $\kappa{=}0.49$, $MAE{=}1.95$) and that our ensemble LLM judge matches ($\omega{=}1.00$) three annotators even under the strictest no-bonus criterion ($\varepsilon{=}0$).
+These results validate our ensemble LLM judge as a statistically justified replacement for open questions.